quacksouls/bitburner/src/README.md

 This directory contains all scripts for playing Bitburner.
 Your game play is affected by whether you have access to the Singularity API.

-1. If you have destroyed BN4.3, you access to the Singularity API and the RAM cost of each function from the API is at its lowest.
+1. If you have destroyed BN4.3, you have access to the Singularity API and the RAM cost of each function from the API is at its lowest.
 The game play is automated.
 All you need to do is run the script `go.js`.
 1. If you are in BN4.1, you have access to the Singularity API.
 However, the RAM cost of using functions from this API is so high that you would not be able